drhsqlite/fossil-mirror/www/fpp.md

 ## Client Side Warnings

-FDD rules are downloaded on a "fossil clone" and on "fossil config pull fdd".
+FPP rules are downloaded on a "fossil clone" and on "fossil config pull fdd".
 When rules exist on the client side, then certain client-side operations (such as "fossil commit") are also evaluated for rule violations, and appropriate warnings are issued.